ElectricImp-CSE/SensorNodeTesting/README.md

 #### run()

-Runs tests all tests log results and turn on green LED if test passes, blue if test fails.
+Runs tests.
+All tests log results.
+All but the LED and manual tests turn on green LED if test passes, blue if test fails.

 * test LEDs: turn on green led, then turn on blue led
 * test temp/humid sensor reading in range